Saturday, November 5, 2011

 1956: The Nat King Cole Show debuted on NBC-TV.

-1960: Johnny Horton ("Battle of New Orleans" and "North to Alaska") was killed in a car accident in Milano, Texas at age 33.
+1960: Johnny Horton ("Battle Of New Orleans" and "North To Alaska") was killed in a car accident in Milano, Texas at age 33.
+The drunk driver who killed Horton received only minor injuries.

 1963: The Beatles gave two shows at the Adelphi Cinema in Slough, England.

-1965: The Doors were at the Pioneer Club Boat Ride in Los Angeles.
+1965: The Doors played for a private party on the Pioneer Club Boat Ride in Los Angeles.

 1966: The New Vaudeville Band shot up from 66 to 24 with "Winchester Cathedral".